SachaEpskamp/StatcheckTheGame/index.md

 ## Please cite this paper
 <img src="cards/review/pleaseCite.jpg"  style="width: 400px;"/>

 Because your peers really objectively think you should cite their work!
 This card acts as a separate statistical test that cannot be removed or statchecked.
-It is only removed when the player it is given too publishes his or her paper.
+It is only removed when the player it is given to publishes his or her paper.

 # Tips, tricks and frequently asked questions